Potomac River Fishing: The Complete Guide for 2025

 Spring is excellent for fishing on the Potomac River because the weather is just right.
 Summers are infamous for being hot and muggy while winters can get quite cold.
 However, it really depends on the priority of your trip.
 Also, remember to check the local regulations before your trip as some species are subject to seasonality.

 Summer is a great time to go fishing because of the wide variety of species you can target.
-Fall is known for its great Rainbow Trout and Steelhead runs, especially in the Upper Potomac, near the North Branch and South Branch Rivers.
+Fall is known for its great Rainbow Trout runs, especially in the Upper Potomac, near the North Branch and South Branch Rivers.
 Fall is also a good time to target Striped Bass, especially in the Lower Potomac region.
 Catfishing is best in the winter.

 Tournaments